Some low-GI foods

 - Use reduced-fat milk and yoghurt.

-GI is a great help to healthy eating but it can’t be used on its
+GI is a great help to healthy eating but it can’t be used on its own.
+It’s like the icing on the cake of an already healthy diet.

 http://www.healthyfood.co.nz/articles/searchcategories?vocabulary_name=hfm.categories.foodandnutrients&catalog_index=foodandnutrients_categories&vocabulary_term=carbohydrates